 The Taranaki Air Ambulance Trust (TAAT) was formed in 2006 to manage the fixed-wing air ambulance service for Taranaki residents.
 The Trust operates a Beechcraft King Air C90A (ZK-ZZA) but also has access to other aircraft to ensure continuity of this essential service to the Taranaki Community.
 TAAT is a Charitable Trust registered with the Charities Commission (CC34440), meaning all donations, which are greatly appreciated, are fully tax deductible.
 You can find out more about our trust on the Charities website.

 The trust is committed to providing the best Air Ambulance service it can for the people of Taranaki.
 Based at the New Plymouth Airport, the team works closely with the team at Taranaki District Health Board to provide a quality service for people who are in need of special care.

-Every week, the Taranaki Air Ambulance makes an average of five flights carrying patients for life-changing or life-saving medical care not available in Taranaki.
+Every week, the Taranaki Air Ambulance makes an average of eight flights carrying patients for life-changing or life-saving medical care not available in Taranaki.
 The Taranaki Air Ambulance Trust manages this essential service on behalf of the people of Taranaki.